 KEEP GROWING DETROIT FOSTERS HEALTHY RELATIONSHIPS TO FOOD.
 Detroit is a place where many residents have little choice but to buy food at gas stations or convenience stores.
 As an alternative, it is empowering to put your hands in soil and control where your food comes from.
 With the support of the GARDEN RESOURCE PROGRAM more than 25,000 residents are choosing to cultivate a garden or farm, transforming their personal relationship with food.
-Through the GRP, Keep Growing Detroit provides high quality seeds and sustainably, locally grown vegetable transplants to 1,600 family, community, school, and market gardens across the city.
+Through the GRP, Keep Growing Detroit provides high quality seeds and sustainably, locally grown vegetable transplants to more than 1,900 family, community, school, and market gardens across the city.

 WE GROW KNOWLEDGE OF FOOD & FARMING.
 Each season, Keep Growing Detroit provides dozens of educational opportunities that challenge growers of all skill levels to learn something new.
 The DETROIT URBAN GARDEN EDUCATION SERIES is hosted in gardens, churches, schools, and community centers across the city and taught by skilled community gardeners, local experts, and our knowledgeable staff.
 Education Series classes provide relevant and accessible content on topics such as basic gardening, water catchment and conservation, farm planning, cooking and preserving, and season extension.
 Understanding that Detroit is a big city and many residents face transportation barriers, KGD offers “On Demand” classes, bringing education into gardens and community centers across the city.
 KGD also dedicates hundreds of hours of support in the form of technical assistance each year through site visits, soil tests, and guidance in areas from community organizing to new garden development yielding more sustainable and productive gardens.